xwillxu/New-Years-Eve/README.md

 ### Bedwars Changes Overall
 So now we will talk about what did the bedwars players do.
 1. Grim Reaper Everywhere: Relating to the new kits many people choose Grim Reaper.
 This may relate to Grim Reapers popularity around kids.
 Or just that the kit skin looks good.
 2. Newbies Join: Seeing as the title changed, many new people joined not really knowing how to play the game.
+Bruh Momments.
+I